sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-accessworkspace/cp-cf-processvisibility-model-accessworkspace.md

 ---
-title: Track and Analyze the Workflow using the Process Workspace Application
+title: Track the Workflow Using the Process Workspace Application
 description: Track the workflow in real time and analyze performance indicators to gain insights on the needed improvements.
 auto_validation: true
 time: 15